Notion AI for Virtual Assistants: Use Cases, Workflows & Automation Stack (2026)

 ✅ Key client information is logged in Notion consistently

-✅ Client’s Notion plan includes AI add-on (if working in their workspace)
+✅ Client’s Notion plan includes AI features (if working in their workspace)

 ✅ Complex reasoning tasks routed to Claude / ChatGPT, not Notion AI